-The TRIO STEM-H Student Support Services Program is designed to provide valuable services to support the specific skills needed by low income, first generation, and/or students with disabilities pursuing degrees in science, technology, engineering, math, and health fields.
-We collaborate with resources on campus as well as provide unique workshops to develop and support the specific skills needed by students in these challenging majors.
+The TRIO STEM-H Student Support Services Program is designed to provide valuable services to support the specific skills needed by low income, first generation, and/or students with disabilities pursuing degrees in science, technology, engineering, math, and health science fields.

 Key components of our program include: